paakkis/faceit-api-playerstats/README.md

 # faceit-players-stats
 Python program to get player's matches and their stats from FaceIt.
-Made by using the official FaceIt API.
+Uses the official FaceIt API.

 https://developers.faceit.com/docs/tools/data-api